Materials Engineering and Processing

 Research plans driven by scientific hypotheses are encouraged.
 Material structures across length scales ranging from nano to meso to macro are of interest.
 Research on materials in the bulk or in special configurations such as surfaces or interfaces is appropriate as are research proposals related to surface engineering or tribology.
 Analytical, experimental, and/or numerical studies are supported.
 Collaborative proposals with industry (GOALI) are encouraged.

 Proposals related to additive manufacturing, laser processing or bonding/joining processes are welcome in CMMI and should be submitted to the Manufacturing Machines and Equipment (MME) program, even if the focus of such proposals is on the materials for those processes.
 Proposals addressing the manufacture (scale up, quality, reliability, etc.) of nanoscale materials, structures, devices and systems should be submitted to the Nanomanufacturing (NM) program.
 Proposals addressing atomic/molecular scale synthesis or thin film synthesis (as opposed to manufacturing) are not appropriate for the MEP program.
 Research proposals on electronic materials to be used for energy storage or conversion (e.g., fuel cells, batteries, PVs) are not appropriate for the MEP program unless there is new science being proposed about manufacturing processes for these materials.
-Research on the mechanics of solid materials should be directed to the Mechanics of Materials (MoM) program.
+Proposals addressing fundamental research for civil infrastructure and architectural materials should be directed to the Structural and Architectural Engineering and Materials (SAEM) program.
+Research on the mechanics of solid materials should be directed to the Mechanics of Materials and Structures (MoMS) program.
 Investigators with proposals focused on design methodological approaches and theory enabling the accelerated development and insertion of materials should consider the Design of Engineering Material Systems (DEMS) program.
 In response to the Materials Genome Initiative, there is a special initiative for research on a combined theoretical and experimental approach to accelerate materials discovery and development; such proposals should be directed to the Designing Materials to Revolutionize and Engineer Our Future (DMREF) opportunity.

 PIs are encouraged to email a project summary to email@example.com at least a few weeks before the proposal submission deadline to determine if the research topic aligns with the MEP program.